 Smoking during pregnancy has risks such as poor growth of your baby before birth, premature birth or still birth.
 Stopping smoking is the best way to improve both your health and that of your baby.
 The earlier you stop smoking, the better.

 Ideally, if you are pregnant, you should stop smoking without using NRT.
-However, if you have tried and this hasn’t worked, NRT may be recommended to help you stop smoking.
+However, if you have tried and this hasn’t worked, your doctor may recommend you use NRT to help you stop smoking.
 This is because it is better for your developing baby than if you carry on smoking.
 The decision to use NRT should be made as early on in your pregnancy as possible and you should aim to use it for only 2-3 months.
 Remember, the most important thing is to stop smoking.
 You should only use NRT if your doctor has told you to.

 NRT products that are taken intermittently, such as gum or lozenges, are preferable to nicotine patches.
 However, patches may be preferred if you have nausea or sickness.
 If you are going to use NICABATE Patches, make sure you remove the patches before going to bed.